lorenzomartino86/machine-learning-container/README.md

 [![CircleCI](https://circleci.com/gh/lorenzomartino86/machine-learning-container.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/lorenzomartino86/machine-learning-container)

-# machine-learning-container
+### Introduction
-A docker container to expose a portable laboratory for machine learning experiments
+A docker container to expose a portable laboratory for machine learning experiments.

-Run container simply executing
+On this jupyter instance you can do one of the following tasks:
+- Data science analysis using most popular py libraries: pandas, numpy, matplotlib,
+- Build graphviz images
+- Write and export LaTex code from inside notebook

+N.B: This is a container and by nature it's a stateless instance of an image.
+Export files to your host machine before shutting down the container or you will lose your work.

+### Prerequisites
+You should have docker installed on your machine.
+Please follow official documentation: https://docs.docker.com/engine/installation/

+### Instructions
+You can pull the already built image from dockerhub following instructions shown at link https://hub.docker.com/r/lorenzomartino/machine-learning-lab/

+Or ou can directly build and run jupyter simply executing
 ```
 $ docker-compose up
 ```